 A much more complete protection than the backpack covers – albeit much less fashionable.

 One of the things that I researched beforehand was about securing a supply of potable water during the trek.
 I read that availability of safe drinking water was a potential concern in the Annapurnas.
-Most trekkers apparently bring chlorine tablets, and I observed bottled water being sold.
+Most trekkers bring chlorine tablets.

-Fortunately, among the last things that my outdoorsy ex-friend gave me before he was no longer allowed to have ‘risky’ female friends, was an extremely well-researched portable water filter solution.
-So I was well-equipped with a Sawyer Mini filter during this trek.
+Fortunately, among the last tips that my outdoorsy former friend gave me (before his girlfriend no longer allowed him to have female friends whom she felt threatened by, which apparently included me), was an extremely well-researched portable water filter solution.
+So I was equipped with a Sawyer portable water filter during this trek.

 In every village or hamlet, we passed by at least one public faucet within a stone masonry construction.
 These seem to be the water sources for all the people living in the Annapurnas.

-I know a bit of something about supplying safe water, because of my training and my day job.
-The water could easily be contaminated before it gets piped to the faucets.
+I know a bit of something about supplying safe water, because of my earlier training and my day job.
+Depending on the source, the water could easily be contaminated before it gets piped to the faucets.
 Perhaps the locals were inured to it, but it may not be suited to outsiders.